apacheignite/documentation/clustering/ssltls.md

   ]
 }
 [/block]
-In some cases it is useful to disable certificate validation of client side (e.g. when connecting to a server with self-signed certificate).
+In some cases it is useful to disable certificate validation of the client side (e.g. when connecting to a server with self-signed certificate).
 This can be achieved by setting a disabled trust manager to this factory, which can be obtained by `getDisabledTrustManager` method.
 [block:code]
 {
   "codes": [